Zunda

 3.

-This is because the amount of sugar to use is proportional to the weight of the edamame beans.
+This is because the amount of sugar used is proportional to the weight of the edamame.

-In this case, we have about 100 grams, so we will use about one-third of that, or about 33 grams, of sugar.
+In this case, the beans weighed approximately 100 grams, so we will use about 1/3 of that amount, or approximately 33 grams, of sugar.

 Grind

-Normally, you would mash it in a mortar and pestle, but if you want to save time, you can also use a food processor as shown in the image.
+Ideally, you would grind it in a mortar and pestle, but if you want to save time, a food processor like the one in the image is also fine.

-If you grind it for a long time, the granular texture will disappear, so it's best to stop the grinding frequently while grinding.
+If you process it continuously for a long time, the grainy texture will disappear, so it's best to stop the rotation frequently while grinding.

 Boil with sugar